waittim/graph-fraud-detection/README.md

 ### 4. After training

-The trained models and related files will be save into the `./model` folder.
+The trained models and related files will be save into the `./model/` folder.
+You can also visualize the training process by [**30_visual.ipynb**](https://github.com/waittim/graph-fraud-detection/blob/main/30_visual.ipynb).

 ## Results